jhung0/py-faster-rcnn/README.md

 cd $FRCN_ROOT
 ./data/scripts/fetch_imagenet_models.sh
 ```
-VGG16 comes from the [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo), but is provided here for your convenience.
+VGG16 comes from the [Caffe Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).
 ZF was trained at MSRA.

 *Note: this does not work when I try to use them in training, so I did
 ```